d3/d3-transition/README.md

 <a name="active" href="#active">#</a> d3.<b>active</b>(<i>node</i>[, <i>name</i>])

 Returns the active transition on the specified *node* with the specified *name*, if any.
 If no *name* is specified, the default empty name is used.
 Returns null if there is no such active transition on the specified node.
 This method is useful for creating chained transitions.
-For example, to engage disco mode:
+For example, to initiate disco mode:

 ```js
 d3.selectAll("circle").transition()